Candor Toward The Tribunal

 Misleading Legal Argument

 Legal argument based on a knowingly false representation of law constitutes dishonesty toward the tribunal.
 Furthermore, the complexity of law often makes it difficult for a tribunal to be fully informed unless pertinent law is presented by the lawyers in the cause.
 A tribunal that is fully informed on the applicable law is better able to make a fair and accurate determination of the matter before it.
 The underlying concept is that legal argument is a discussion seeking to determine the legal premises properly applicable to the case.
 A lawyer is not required to make a disinterested exposition of the law, but must recognize the existence of pertinent legal authorities.
 Furthermore, as stated in paragraph (a)(3), an advocate has a duty to disclose controlling adverse authority in the subject jurisdiction which has not been disclosed by the opposing party.

 When evidence that a lawyer knows to be false is provided by a person who is not the client, the lawyer must refuse to offer it regardless of the client's wishes.

 When false evidence is offered by the client, however, a conflict may arise between the lawyer's duty to keep the client's revelations confidential and the duty of candor to the court.
-Upon ascertaining that material evidence is false, the lawyer should seek to persuade the client that the evidence should not be offered or, if it has been offered, that its false character should immediately be disclosed.
+If a lawyer knows that the client intends to testify falsely or wants the lawyer to introduce evidence that is false, the lawyer should seek to persuade the client that the evidence should not be offered or, if it has been offered, that its false character should immediately be disclosed.
 If the persuasion is ineffective, the lawyer must take reasonable remedial measures.

 Perjury by a Criminal Defendant